alvinwan/pymini/README.md

 # ugli.py

-Python simplifier, minifier, and obfuscator
+Python simplifier, minifier, and obfuscator.
+Built to operate on entire libraries, persisting and supporting obfuscation across files.

 ## Installation